 To be afforded privacy in treatment and in caring for his or her personal needs.

-To keep (in his or her room) and display personal possessions, pictures and furnishings in keeping with safety requirements and other resident’s rights.
+To keep (in their room) and display personal possessions, pictures, and furnishings in keeping with safety requirements and other resident’s rights.

-To be informed of his or her medical condition, treatment and proposed course of treatment.
+To be informed of their medical condition, treatment and proposed course of treatment.

 To give or refuse consent to treatment, including medication, in accordance with the law, and to be informed of the consequences of giving or refusing consent.

-To have the opportunity to participate fully in making a decision, and obtaining an independent medical opinion concerning any aspect of his or her care, including any decision concerning his or her admission, discharge or transfer to or from a nursing home.
+To have the opportunity to participate fully in making a decision, and obtaining an independent medical opinion concerning any aspect of their care, including any decision concerning their admission, discharge, or transfer to or from a personal care home.

-To have his or her medical records kept confidential in accordance with the law.
+To have their medical records kept confidential in accordance with the law.

-To receive reactivation and assistance towards independence consistent with his or her requirements.
-To communicate in confidence
+To receive rehabilitation and assistance towards independence consistent with their requirements.

 Every resident who is being considered for restraints has the right to be fully informed about the procedures and the consequences of receiving or refusing them.

-To communicate in confidence, to receive visitors of his or her choice, and to consult in private with any person without interference.
+To communicate in confidence, to receive visitors of their choice, and to consult in private with any person without interference.

 Every resident whose death is likely to be imminent has the right to have members of the resident’s family present twenty-four hours per day.